dewang-mistry/til/README.md

 # Today I Learned

 I try and learn something new everyday.
 This is a repo to share those learnings.
 These are concepts, bits of syntax, commands, or tips that don't really warrant a full blog post.
-For topics or things that need detailed explaination I have linked them to their respective blog posts.
+For topics or things that need detailed explanation I have linked them to their respective blog posts.

 ---